 The Werribee safari tour cannot be missed.
-It is your opportunity to enter the exhibit as such and enjoy a face to face safari experience.
+It is your opportunity to enter the exhibit and enjoy a face to face safari experience.
 Werribee Zoo is unique in that it is the only open plain zoo in Melbourne.

-There’s a strict animals have right of way rule, so don’t be suprised if you have to stop several times for a flapping ostrich or herd of antelope.
-I mean it wouldn’t be a trip to Irelandwithout stopping for some sheep on a laneway anymore than it’d be a safari without stopping for the wildlife, right?!
+There’s a strict ‘animals have right of way rule’, so don’t be suprised if you have to stop several times for a flapping ostrich or herd of antelope.
+I mean it wouldn’t be a trip to Ireland without stopping for some sheep on a laneway anymore than it’d be a safari without stopping for the wildlife, right?!

 The safari bus will slow down when approaching the wildlife.
 There’s plenty of opportunities to take great photos.
 The only rule is no touching if the animals come close.
 Humans are way too germy!

 See African wildlife in a natural savannah setting

 Towards the end of the trip we came upon the zoo’s three resident rhinos having a bask in the sun.
 It was a great reminder of my time in Nepal when I came face to face with one in an open backed jeep.
 Luckily, these guys were far more sedate and the safari bus a little more robust than my last experience!
 Rhinos are just one of the threatened species that the zoo house.
 They work tirelessly to build numbers of this species in the wild.
 Every time you visit Werribee Open Range Zoo, you contribute to this project

 Werribee Zoo Special Events

 Werribee Open Range Zoo isn’t just a zoo.
 It is an immersive experience.
 Throughout the year they host a number of events such as Story Telling Sundays and Wild Nights.

 The Zoo is centred on an African Village.
 On quieter days it is a great spot for a picnic and a play.
 During the weekends and especially during special events it comes alive.
 The local African community are heavily involved in the zoo and many are employed to provide entertainment and education on their cultures.